 If you were admitted to hospital with severe COVID-19 and have recovered the guidelines say "place of birth should be discussed and planned with the woman, her family, if she wishes, and a consultant obstetrician."
 The plan should take account of your baby's growth and your choices.

-If you have tested positive but have no symptoms "it is recommended that an informed discussion around place of birth takes place with the midwife, consistent with local policies."
+If you have tested positive but have no symptoms and wish to give birth at home or in a birth centre "it is recommended that an informed discussion around place of birth takes place with the midwife, consistent with local policies."
+Note, however, that the decision whether to birth at home is yours - you do not need 'permission' to do this.
 It also says that continuous monitoring of your baby's heartrate "is not recommended routinely" in this situation.
 This means that you should not be offered this unless there is some other reason for suggesting it (but see our Birth Information page "Monitoring your baby's heartbeat during labour".)
 This is because there is no evidence that a mother having an infection without symptoms puts her baby at any increased risk of problems.

 If you have mild COVID-19 symptom the guidelines say you should be encouraged to remain at home (self-isolating) in early labour, and if you do go to the maternity unit in early labour but all is well with you and your baby , you should be encouraged to go home again until your labour is more established (assuming you have your own transport to do so).
 The guidelines recommend that any mother with symptoms should give birth in a hospital obstetric unit rather than at home or in a birth centre, and be offered continuous monitoring of her baby's heartrate.
 The guidelines say "Although the data in this area are poor, it appears prudent to use fetal monitoring for maternal systemic infection including COVID-19" In other words, there isn't any evidence to say whether a baby whose mother has mild symptoms is at increased risk, or that continuous monitoring would help if they are, but the guideline authors feel it's better to be on the safe side.
 However, you still have the right to decline continuous monitoring if you do not want it.